 • A Fun Design to Use as a Guide.
 I went with a simple design I found on Pinterest, but use what you would like.
 I would not go too crazy with the design, though!

-• Small Round Piping Tip.
-I used Wilton's no. 2 decorating tip, but you can also use no. 1 or 3.
-Ateco's equivalent is almost the same, but I would stick with either their size 1 or 2 tips.
-With either brand, you will need to use a coupler with the piping tip.
+• Small Round Decorating Tip.
+I used Wilton’s no. 2 decorating tip, but you can also use no. 1 or 3.
+Ateco’s equivalent is almost the same, but I would stick with either their size 1 or 2 tips.
+With either brand, you must use a coupler with the piping tip.

 • Small Piping Bag.
 A 10-inch or 12-inch bag will work perfectly here.
 Use what brand you feel most comfortable using.

 • Revolving Cake Stand.
 My cake stand comes from Ateco, and I love it.
-Wilton also makes one as well but is not as tall.
+Wilton also makes one, but is not as tall.
 Using one makes it easy to rotate as you work.

 How Do I Make a Small Batch of Cream Cheese Frosting?